 (Session 12): Provide a detailed breakdown of the costs involved in creating, operating, and maintaining your ecommerce activities.

-Section 13: Opening and Marketing
+Section 13: Marketing

 Section 14: Managing Employees

 Describe how you will manage your business’s payroll.
 Will you utilize a “Payroll Service Provider” (PSP)?

 Provide the job descriptions for all employees you intend to hire.